brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.5 Slide Effect I
 _250 PTS_
 Inside the click event handler, show the .photos element by querying the DOM for it and calling the slideDown() method.

+##4.6 Slide Effect II
+_250 PTS_
+The photos will now be shown, but we have no way of hiding them.
+Let's change this to use slideToggle so that the photos will be hidden if they click again.